 Original artwork by volunteers accompanies each poem, to help bring them to life.
 Each guest artist creates a piece inspired by a poem, to further drive home the point that science and art are linked.

-The research and work that goes in to Palaeopoems takes place on the traditional and unceded territories of the Algonquin Anishnaabeg People.
-We at Palaeopoems recognize that we are guests on this land.
-This acknowledgement was made possible through the work of Native-Land.ca and Canadian Association of University Teachers.
+The research and work that goes in to PalaeoPoems has taken place on the traditional and unceded territories of the Algonquin Anishinabeg People, and more recently on Treaty 1 territory, the ancestral lands of the Anishinaabeg and Ininíwak.
+Treaty 1 is also the unceded territories of the Dakota, and the homeland of the Métis Nation.
+We at PalaeoPoems recognize that we are guests on this land, and we make every effort to treat the land and its people with respect.
+This acknowledgement was facilitated through the work of Native-Land.ca and the Canadian Association of University Teachers.

 Brigid holds a Bachelor's in Earth Sciences and a Master's in Biology from Carleton University.
 She founded the PalaeoPoems project after stumbling upon several poems during her research.
 Brigid currently manages the PalaeoPoems project, which includes finding the poems, preparing blog posts, and biographical research and writing.

 Mike holds a Bachelor's in Palaeobiology from the University of Saskatchewan and a Master's in Earth Sciences from Carleton University.
 They've worked as a science writer for the University of Saskatchewan Museum of Natural Sciences, and is currently conducting a Ph.D. at the University of Manitoba.
 Mike is the science writer for the PalaeoPoems project.

 Katrin has been with the PalaeoPoems project from the very beginning as both graphic designer and guest artist.
 She currently freelances as a graphic designer while running her own small business.